inet-framework/inet/showcases/visualizer/canvas/transportpathactivity/doc/index.rst

 ``destination`` node by using a :ned:`UdpBasicApp` application.

-In this simulation, the ``pathVisualizer's`` type is :ned:`TransportRouteVisualizer`.
+In this simulation, the ``pathVisualizer's`` type is :ned:`TransportRouteCanvasVisualizer`.
 It is enabled by setting the :par:`displayRoutes` parameter to true.

 .. literalinclude:: ../omnetpp.ini